 Nowadays the space is furnished with a mix of antiques, family pieces, and more recent artworks, including that by Alice Mumford, above.

 For anyone looking for dining room ideas, this welcoming space in the old cottage part of the home is full of inspiration.
 It has taken some work to get it looking this cozy.
 The beams were black, so they were sandblasted and the walls were refreshed with lime plaster and breathable paint.
-Kim bought the dining table from an antiques shop and gave some old chairs a new look with loose covers.
+The dining table is from an antiques shop and old chairs have been given a new look with loose covers.

 The couple decided to open up part of the wall near the stairs to make a feature of the timbers and give the impression of more space.
 A table runner and napkins from Ian Mankin create the perfect setting for some festive teatime favorites.

-The dining room looks beautiful dressed for the festive season with a real Christmas tree and baubles, plus some old favorites that Kim has collected.
-In the inglenook is an Arada (opens in new tab) stove.
+The dining room looks beautiful dressed for the festive season with a real Christmas tree and baubles, plus some old favorites that the family have collected over the years.
+In the inglenook is an Aradastove.

-This cozy room makes a perfect winter studio for Mark, who enjoys painting in his spare time.
+This cozy room makes a perfect winter art studio.
 The chest of drawers is a family antique and the rug is from Country & Eastern.

 When looking at bedroom ideas for rooms with beams, as here, or other strong architectural details it can work well to keep the décor simple.
-Kim and Mark bought the two basketware tables in Australia.
+The two basketware tables were bought in Australia.

 In the little twin room under the eaves, the beauty of the old beams shines through after layers of black paint were removed.

 The kitchen and living room may have a familiar look to the old school's former pupils, but one thing they won’t recognize is their old playground.
-The hard surface is long gone, and last year, Kim and Mark thought about their favourite cottage garden ideas and transformed the outdoor space with the help of Tatterfly Wild Gardens (opens in new tab) and RS Jackson Landscapes (opens in new tab).
+The hard surface is long gone, and last year the owners put some of their favorite cottage garden ideas into practice and transformed the outdoor space with the help of Tatterfly Wild Gardens and RS Jackson Landscapes.

 They have completely redesigned and replanted the garden, digging a pond to encourage wildlife and laying a circular path that weaves its way past both parts of the house, as if rounding them up and gathering them together.
 Next spring the plan is to add French windows to the living room so the couple can enjoy the new-look garden, and admire the view of the church and village common that first drew them to this spot.

-Besides working on the garden, the couple have plenty of plans to update the interiors with fresh paint colors and Kim is always adding to her collections of paintings and china.
-For now though, she is happy to make the house shine, ready for a cozy Christmas.
-And whether she and Mark are hosting lunch for friends in the kitchen, or a candlelit dinner in the dining room, there’ll be a thoroughly festive welcome.
+Besides working on the garden, the couple have plenty of plans to update the interiors with fresh paint colors and are always adding to their collections of paintings and china.
+For now though, they are happy to make the house shine, ready for a cozy Christmas.
+And whether they are hosting lunch for friends in the kitchen, or a candlelit dinner in the dining room, there’s sure to be a thoroughly festive welcome.

-The couple have brought harmony to both sides of the house and the garden.
-Kim says, ‘It feels like home and we really appreciate having two styles of property in one.’
+The couple have brought harmony to both sides of the house and the garden and really appreciate having two styles of property in one.
 So much so that when it came to deciding where to put the Christmas tree, there was no debate.
 There are two trees: one in the school, one in the cottage, as the two parts of this beautiful home are equally worthy of celebration.

 This house is taken from H&G's sister brand, Period Living magazine